chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 CFD-DEM
 ~~~~~~~~~~

-The chosen drag model is Kock and Hill, and we use the Saffman lift force, the buoyancy force, and the pressure force.
-The coupling frequency is set to 100, which means that the DEM time step is 1e-3 s, for a Rayleigh critical time step of about 7%.
+The chosen drag model is Di Felice, and we use the Saffman lift force, the buoyancy force, and the pressure force.
+The coupling frequency is set to 100, which means that the DEM time step is 5e-6 s, for a Rayleigh critical time step of about 3.5%.
 The grad-div stabilization is used with a length scale of 0.084, the diameter of the pipe.

 .. code-block:: text

    subsection cfd-dem
-     set vans model             = modelA
      set grad div               = true
-     set drag model             = kochhill
+     set drag model             = difelice
      set saffman lift force     = true
      set buoyancy force         = true
      set pressure force         = true
      set coupling frequency     = 100
      set implicit stabilization = false
-     set grad-div length scale  = 0.082
+     set grad-div length scale  = 0.084
      set particle statistics    = true
    end